-After awhile these accounts turned pornographic, and I remember one of them was called "[my full name] tits".
+After a while these accounts turned pornographic, and I remember one of them was called "[my full name] tits".
 My fiancee freaked out and kept asking me to close my Twitter and Facebook accounts, but that wasn't the answer!
-I did hesitantly for a week, then opened them again as I wasn't going to let some sick person control my life!
-I didn't really understand what he wants, but the more I ignore him the more it gets worse.
-I tried to find someone to hack his account as things turned really ugly and he started sending messages to my friends saying harmful things about me, like when he sent to my fiancee a message saying "she is homosexual and is using you to fool the people around her".
+I did so hesitantly for a week, then opened them again as I wasn't going to let some sick person control my life!
+I didn't really understand what he wanted, but the more I ignored him the worse it got.
+I tried to find someone to hack his account as things turned really ugly and he started sending messages to my friends saying harmful things about me, like when he sent to my fiancee a message saying "she is gay and is using you to fool the people around her".

-I keep thinking, after this whole experience, what would it be like if I lived in some village or more conservative community?
-I would have been defamed and it is possible that my family or one of my relative would have decided to punish me or force me to marry someone, or if I were married my husbanded would have wanted a divorce, as this is how things usually happen around here and it is always the woman's fault!
+I keep thinking, after this whole experience, what would it be like if I lived in some village or a more conservative community?
+I would have been defamed and it is possible that my family or one of my relatives would have decided to punish me or force me to marry, or if I were married my husband would have wanted a divorce, as this is how things usually happen around here and it is always the woman's fault!
+Someone on Twitter was obsessed with me, and always commented on things I write